 Answered by industry expert Scott Poland, Ed.D., director, Suicide/Violence Prevention Office, NSU Florida.
-Dr. Poland is a licensed psychologist and an internationally recognized expert on school safety, youth suicide, self-injury, bullying, school crisis prevention/intervention and threat assessment.
+Dr. Poland is a licensed psychologist and an internationally recognized expert on school safety, preventing youth suicide, self-injury, bullying, school crisis prevention/intervention and threat assessment.

 Question 1: What do you say to someone who wants to die by suicide?